christofferaakre/audioshare/readme.md

 4. Now, use something like `pulsemixer` to set your input device to `Transmit + Signal`.
-5. Then, use something like `pavucontrol` to send playback from the application you want to share to `Signals to transmit`.
+5. Then, use something like `pavucontrol` to send playback from the application you want to share audio from to `Signals to transmit`.
 6. Done!

 Once you have your device names, you can write a wrapper script/command